Maddious/RiTA-DiscordBot/README.md

 #### 5. Invite your bot to your server and configure it!
 Return to step 4 in [Setting up a New Bot](#new-bot).

+## <a name="pi"></a>Setup on a Raspberry Pi
+We recommend to initially run your bot in a local environment on your laptop before you run the translator on a Raspberry Pi.
+The local setup allows you to get familiar with the setup and the settings.

+The following description allows a headless configuration.
+Only a network connection is required.
+This description is explicitely for running the bot on a Raspberry Pi 4, but the setup should be similar for earlier version.

+Recommendation: run it locally first before putting the code on pi.
+Easier to ensure that .env variabels are setup correctly.

+#### 1. Write Raspbian on your SD card
+Download the minimal image of Raspbian (https://www.raspberrypi.org/downloads/raspbian/).
+This setup is based on Raspbian Buster Lite, July 2019.

+Use balenaEtcher(https://www.balena.io/etcher/) to write the image on your SD card.

+For more Information: See https://www.raspberrypi.org/documentation/installation/installing-images/README.md

+#### 2. Enable SSH
+Enable SSH by placing a file named “ssh” (without any extension) onto the boot partition of the SD card.

+#### 3. Start and Login
+* Pop your prepared SD card, power and a network cable into the Pi.
+* Find your Pi's IP Adrdress.
+Check your Router's DHCP allocation table or use a mobile app like Fing (https://play.google.com/store/apps/details?id=com.overlook.android.fing) to find the IP of Pi.
+* Install WinSCP and Putty on your Laptop.
+* Start Putty and login into your Pi.
+Username: pi, PW: raspberry.
+Change your password with 'passwd'.

+#### 4. Initial Setup
+* Type `raspi-config` and change your locales
+* Update the package lists from repositories: `sudo apt-get update`
+* Update your repositories: `sudo apt-get dist-upgrade`

+#### 5. Install node and npm
+The fastes way to install the current node and npm versions (https://nodejs.org/en/download/) was to follow the description from nodesource (https://github.com/nodesource/distributions/blob/master/README.md):
+* Get the source: `curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -`
+* Install: `sudo apt-get install -y nodejs`
+* Check version: `node -v` and `npm -v`

+#### 6. Get the code
+It is recommend to install git and pull from your fork or main:
+* Install git: `sudo apt-get install git`
+* Create the folder for the source: `mkdir Rita`
+* Clone the repository: `git clone https://github.com/ZyC0R3/Rita.git`
+* Checkout the branch you need: `git checkout --track origin/1.1.7`

+Alternative: move the source code with WinSCP from your local environment to the Pi.

+#### 7. Install the database
+Install sqlite3 with `sudo apt-get install sqlite3`.

+Create an empty database file (`sqlite3 database.db`)and call `.tables`)

+#### 8. Copy your .env
+Use WinSCP to copy your .env file from your local environment to the Pi.

+#### 9. Run the code
+* Install gulp is installed: `sudo npm install -g gulp` (not sure if still necessary)
+* Make sure you are in the Rita folder
+* Get and install all packages of RITA: `npm install`
+* Build the code: `npm run-script build`
+* Start the bot: `npm run-script start`

+#### 10. Autostart
+There are different ways to make the bot initialize at startup.
+The following description is based on `init.d` and `update-rc.d`:
+* Create a `init.d` script: Edit the script template in `.pi/translate_bot` if necessary and copy it to the folder `/etc/init.d/` with `sudo mv .pi/translate_bot /etc/init.d/.`
+* Make the file executable: `sudo chmod +x /etc/init.d/translate_bot`
+* Update the system script links: `sudo update-rc.d translate_bot defaults`
+* Now, you can interact with the bot service with commands `sudo service translate_bot start`,  `sudo service translate_bot status` and `sudo service translate_bot stop`
+* The logging will be in `/var/log/translate_bot.err` and `/var/log/translate_bot.log`
+* Reboot and hope everything is running smooth: `sudo reboot`
+* Enjoy (or return to step 4 in [Setting up a New Bot](#new-bot) if you haven't done yet)

 ## <a name="troubleshooting"></a>Troubleshooting
 * You can set up debugging Webhooks using the following steps